What We Do

 A Story of Pots + Pencils, Metal + Clay

-Stephen Farnan Studio sits right in the heart of west Belfast, at St Comgall’s on Divis Street.
-His creative journey has been a rich one: born in England, of Irish parents, but growing up in Armagh.
-Stephen completed his degree in Fine & Applied Art in Belfast, followed by a Masters in Ceramics & Glass at the Royal College of Art, London.
-After a bit of travelling he returned home in 2002 to set up his studio at Priory Cottages in Benburb, County Tyrone.
+My studio sits right in the heart of west Belfast, at St Comgall’s on Divis Street.
+Creatively my journey has been a pretty rich one: Born in England, of Irish parents, but growing up in Armagh.
+I later completed my degree in Fine & Applied Art in Belfast, followed by a Masters in Ceramics & Glass at the Royal College of Art, London.
+After a bit of travelling I returned home in 2002 to set up my studio at Priory Cottages in Benburb, County Tyrone.

-Stephen is a maker at heart, pottery is probably his first love, but with his pencil sketches of familiar Irish scenes, his life drawings, his playful sketched thoughts, Stephen's work spans red earthenware, porcelain, wood, aluminium, and canvas — a broad, curious practice rooted in both craft and imagination.
+I am a maker at heart, pottery is probably my first love, but with my pencil sketches of familiar Irish scenes, my life drawings, the playful Sketchy Thoughts, my porfolio of work is wide, and spans red earthenware, porcelain, wood, aluminium, and canvas — a broad, curious practice rooted in both craft and imagination.
+As John Cleese said, “Creativity is not a talent, it’s a way of operating.”
+I think I sit within that way of thinking!

 Porcelain: Captured Memories